skukla/vm-from-scratch/README.md

 Once saved, refresh the cache.

+<a id="configure-braintree-as-authorize-only"></a>
+##### Configure Braintree as Authorize Only
+The innovations team has configured the demo configurations for the braintree payment method to use Authorize and Capture.
+This is not ideal for demonstrating the true, complete order flow - including all possible order statuses.
+We'll update that configuration to use `Authorize Only`.

+Navigate to: `Stores > Settings > Configuration > Sales > Payment Methods > Braintree > Configure`

+1. Payment Action: `Authorize`

+Once changed, refresh the cache.

 <a id="youtube-api-key"></a>
 ##### YouTube API Key
 To use YouTube for product videos, we need to enter a YouTube API key.
 Navigate to: `Stores > Settings > Configuration > Catalog > Catalog Product Video` and use the following API key: